 In the following days, she started to notice she had trouble remembering things and paying attention.
-Planning became difficult, and everything seemed to either irritate her and or make her anxious.
-She was sleeping both too much and too little, and her left thigh was so swollen she couldn’t see her knee.
-As her concern increased and symptoms worsened, she couldn’t understand why she was sent home in this condition.
+Planning became difficult, and everything seemed to irritate her and make her anxious.
+She was sleeping either too much or too little, and her left thigh was so swollen she couldn’t see her knee.
+As her concerns increased and symptoms worsened, she couldn’t understand why she was sent home in this condition.

 “The orthopedist had a worried look on his face as he mentioned compartment syndrome and told me he had to measure the pressure inside my thigh, saying that he may have to make a cut to relieve the pressure.
 Somehow, he judged he did not have to do that.”